Politics of New York (state)

 Politics of New York have evolved over time.
 The Democratic Party dominates politics in the state, with the Democrats representing a plurality of voters in New York State, constituting over twice as many registered voters as any other political party affiliation or lack thereof.
+It is considered one of the "Big Three" Democratic strongholds along with California and Illinois.
 Historically, New York was a swing state, as from its inaugural election in 1792 until the 1984 election, the state voted for the winning candidate all but seven times (1812, 1856, 1868, 1876, 1916, 1948, and 1968).
-It voted for the winning candidate 86% of the time, however, since 1988, the state has voted Democratic by large margins and frequently provides them over 60% of the vote.
+It voted for the winning candidate 86% of the time; however, since 1988, the state has voted Democratic by large margins and frequently provides them over 60% of the vote.
 Democrats have also controlled the Assembly since 1971 and the Senate since 2019.
 New York currently has two Democratic United States senators.
 New York's Class I Senate seat has been Democratic since 1959 and New York's Class III Senate seat has been Democratic since 1999.
 In addition, New York's House congressional delegation has had a Democratic majority since 1965.

 Current issues

 For a long time, same-sex marriages were not allowed in New York, but those marriages from other jurisdictions were recognized.
 In May 2008, Governor David Paterson issued an affirmation that the state would recognize same-sex marriages performed elsewhere.
 In December 2009, the senate declined to pass a same-sex marriage bill, though polling earlier that year had indicated that a majority of New Yorkers supported same-sex marriages.
 Since 2004, the public pension systems of both the state and New York City allocate benefits in recognition of same-sex marriages performed outside New York.
 Former Governor Eliot Spitzer stated he would introduce legislation to legalize same-sex marriage.
 On April 27, 2007, then-Governor Spitzer unveiled such a bill.
 Same-sex marriage was legalized in June 2011.

 From 1984 through 2004, no budget was passed on time.
-The state has a strong imbalance of payments with the federal government.
-New York State receives 82 cents in services for every $1 it sends to Washington in taxes.
+New York State has a long history of receiving less money than it sends to Washington.
+Due to pandemic aid from the federal government, New York received $1.06 on the dollar in 2023.
 The state ranks near the bottom, in 42nd place, in federal spending per tax dollar.

 For decades, it has been the established practice for the state to pass legislation for some meritorious project, but then mandate county and municipal government to actually pay for it.
 New York State has its counties pay a higher percentage of welfare costs than any other state, and New York State is the only state which requires counties to pay a portion of Medicaid.

 Voter registration

-New York's Federal Representation
+Federal representation

-Following each decennial census, the New York Redistricting Commission forms to realign the state's congressional districts.
+Following each decennial census, the New York Redistricting Commission forms to redraw the state's congressional districts.
 New York currently has 26 House districts.
-In the 118th Congress, 15 of New York's seats are held by Democrats and 11 are held by Republicans.
-There are as follows:
+In the 119th Congress, 19 of New York's seats are held by Democrats and 7 are held by Republicans: